Sensative welcomes Torbjörn Smith och Bengt Lundgren as new Board members

 FIWARE lacks visualization, geospatial analysis, and usability.
 It is apparent that FIWARE focuses on the core IoT platform capabilities and not so much on the tools and capabilities around the data.

 Lack of vendor support

-Since Yggio focuses on IoT interoperability we have decided provide integrations to leading tools and partners, rather than developing our own modules.
+Since Yggio focuses on IoT interoperability we have decided to provide integrations to leading tools and partners, rather than developing our own modules.

-The Data Management Framework is the core of the City Innovation Platform for collecting, processing, and storing of data from IoT as well as many other data sources, with focus on data quality, security, privacy, common data models, and tools for storing open, linked, and big data.
+The Data Management Framework is the core of the City Innovation Platform for collecting, processing, and storing data from IoT as well as many other data sources, with a focus on data quality, security, privacy, common data models, and tools for storing open, linked, and big data.

 The Data Market is where all types of data are made available, following license, price models, and access rights that the provider of the data determines.
 In the Data Market catalog, requesters can access data via standardized APIs (with associated tools).

 PowerBI by Microsoft is a popular business analytics service that delivers insights to enable fast, informed decisions.

 T-kartor is a leading provider of geospatial products and services for municipalities and defense customers all over the world.

 T-Kartor creates and maintains geographical information, maps, and charts.
 They develop solutions to deliver data, information, and products in innovative ways, including live IoT data provided through the Yggio API.

 Downloading a PDF is an exclusive service to our community.
 Join now for free!